 She drank whiskey, swore often, and smoked handmade cigars.
-She wore pants under her skirt and guns under her apron, which she wasn’t afraid to use if fists weren’t enough.
+She wore pants under her skirt and a gun under her apron.
 At six feet tall and two hundred pounds, Mary Fields was an intimidating woman.

 Mary lived in Montana, in a town called Cascade.
 She was a special member of the community there.
 All schools would close on her birthday, and though women were not allowed entry into saloons, she was given special permission by the mayor to come in anytime and to any saloon she liked.

 But Mary wasn’t from Montana.
-She was born a slave in Tennessee sometime in the early 1830s.
-Which is where she lived as a slave for more than thirty years until slavery was abolished.
+She was born into enslavement in Tennessee sometime in the early 1830s, and lived enslaved for more than thirty years until slavery was abolished.
 As a free woman, life led her first to Florida to work for a family and then Ohio when part of the family moved.

 When Mary was 52, her close friend who lived in Montana became ill with pneumonia.
 Upon hearing the news, Mary dropped everything and came to nurse her friend back to health.
 Her friend soon recovered and Mary decided to stay in Montana settling in Cascade.

 Her beginning in Cascade wasn’t smooth.
 To make ends meet, she first tried her hand at the restaurant business.
 She opened a restaurant, but she wasn’t much of a chef.
 And she was also too generous, never refusing to serve a customer who couldn’t pay.
 So the restaurant failed within a year.